DIBBS-project/central_authentication_service/README.md

 If it is not the case, behaviour (A) will act as described in ***CAS middleware redirect to the CAS service***

-#### (2) CAS middleware checks with the CAS service if the user's request is genuine
+#### (2) and (3) CAS middleware asks the CAS service if the user's request is genuine

 During its request on the Service, the user provided a set of credentials (username/password) or behaviour (A) identified a *"session_key"* attribute in the user's session.
 In this case, behaviour (A) tries to check with the CAS service if the request is genuine.
-To do so, (A) calls the [CentralAuthenticationBackend](https://github.com/DIBBS-project/common-dibbs/blob/master/common_dibbs/auth/auth.py).authenticate method : if transmits the some data (credentials or session_key value) to (C), which checks if it corresponding to an existing user.
-If it is the case, the service serves the user's request, otherwise the user is considered as unknown and the behaviour ***First-time visitor*** is executed.
+To do so, (A) calls the [CentralAuthenticationBackend](https://github.com/DIBBS-project/common-dibbs/blob/master/common_dibbs/auth/auth.py).authenticate method : it transmits the some data (credentials or session_key value) to (C), which checks if the data corresponds to an existing user and sends its response to the original service.

+#### (4) The service get a reply from the CAS service and decides if the user's request is served

+Depending of (C)'s response, the service serves the user's request, or considers the user as unknown and implements behaviour described in section ***First-time visitor***.

 ## How to integrate the Central Authentication Service with a new DIBBs project?